eduroam for Windows

 Connect to RWTH-institutes again.

-Your device is now configured and should be connected to RWTH-institutes.
+Your device is now configured and should be connected to RWTH-institutes or eduroam.

 You may have to enter your username and password again.